THE BIODIVERSITY AWARENESS MAP

 CONSUMERS TALK ABOUT THEIR EXPECTIONS

 2017 Street videos on companies' moral obligation to generate positive impact

 Question: Do you think companies have a moral obligations to assure they have a positive impact on society, people and biodiversity?

 2017 Street videos on consumers' confidence towards companies

 Question: Are you confident that companies pay serious attention to local biodiversity when they purchase raw materials for theirs products?

 2017 Street videos on consumers' 'feel good factor'

-Question: How would it make you feel to buy products that respect biodiversity and the environment?
+Question: How would it make you feel to buy products from companies that respect people and biodiversity?

 2017 Street videos on consumers' positive impact

-Question: Do you think you as a consumer can have a positive impact on society buy buying products from companies that respect biodiversity and people?
+Question: Do you think that a consumer can have a positive impact on society by buying products from companies that respect biodiversity and people?